willardshikami/hit-fe/README.md

 # Techie
-Share your story as a Techie
+Share your story as a Human In Tech